 Moreover, the embedding models allow better control over the content and style of generated outputs, while dealing with multimodal data.
 Hence, it can deal with text, images, code, and other forms of data.

-While we understand the role and importance of embedding models in the world of vector databases, the selection of right model is crucial for the success of an AI application.
+While we understand the role and importance of embedding models in the world of vector databases, the selection of the right model is crucial for the success of an AI application.
 Let’s dig deeper into the details of making the relevant choice.

 Read more about embeddings as a building block for LLMs